"Each Pet's vaccinations are based on their unique needs."

 Typical vaccinations and testing for dogs include:

-- DHPP (Distempter, Hepatitus, Parainfleunza and Parvovirus): Puppies receive this vaccination when we give them their first exam at 7 weeks of age.
+- DA2PP/4L (Distemper, Adenovirus, Parainfluneza, Parvovirus, Leptospirosis 4 serovars): Puppies receive this vaccination when we give them their first exam at 8 weeks of age.
 We then give them the vaccine every three weeks for a total of 3 inoculations.
 Once your dog completes this first schedule, they'll need the vaccine again every 1-3 years, depending on their age and risk status.
 We customize the vaccine schedule based on risk and will help you determine how often your pet will need the vaccine.

 - Bordetella: This vaccination protects your dog from Bordetella, one of the most respiratory diseases for canines.
-Puppies receive this vaccine at nine weeks of age followed by another inoculation 3 weeks later.
-After these first two inoculations, dogs will a booster every 12 months.
+Puppies receive this vaccine at 12 weeks of age.
+After these first vaccination, dogs will a booster every 12 months.
 There are many other respiratory infectious agents that cause “Canine Infectious Respiratory Disease,” which this vaccine does not protect against.
 Most of the other respiratory infectious agents are not as aggressive and are self-limiting.

-- Rabies: Dogs get the first two shots for rabies 3 weeks apart after 12 weeks of age.
+- Rabies: Dogs get the first shot for rabies at 16 weeks of age then again at 1 year of age.
 After that, they'll need a booster every 3 years.
 This vaccine is federally regulated and required by law for public safety.

 Typical vaccinations for cats include:

-For more information on vaccinations for your pets, contact us.
+For more information on vaccinations for your pets, you can request an appointment or contact us.

-- Rabies: Cats get the first 2 shots for rabies 3 weeks apart after 12 weeks of age.
+- Rabies: Cats get their first shot for rabies at 12 weeks of age.
 They then get another shot 1 year later followed by inoculations every 3 years.
 This vaccine is federally regulated and required by law for public safety.

-- FeLV (Feline Leukemia): Cats receive this vaccine at nine weeks with a booster at 12 weeks.
+- FeLV (Feline Leukemia): Cats receive this vaccine at 12 weeks of age, then again at 16 weeks of age.
 After that, they'll receive a booster at their annual wellness exams.
 For indoor-only cats, the schedule may change or be discontinued, depending on risk status.
 We can make a recommendation in these cases.